 In the night following the initial discovery, a fleet of telescopes started their hunt to locate the source of the event.
 Astronomers found it in the lenticular galaxy NGC 4993, about 130 million light-years away.
 A point of light was shining where nothing was visible before and this set off one of the largest multi-telescope observing campaigns ever — among these telescopes was the NASA/ESA Hubble Space Telescope.

+Astronomers using the NASA/ESA Hubble Space Telescope have observed a visible counterpart to gravitational waves for the first time: a kilonova from merging neutron stars.
 For the first time, Hubble has observed the source of a gravitational wave: the merging of two neutron stars.
 This merger created a kilonova — an object first predicted by theory more than 30 ago.
-This event also provides the strongest evidence yet that short duration gamma-ray bursts are caused by mergers of neutron stars.
+This event also provides the strongest evidence yet that short-duration gamma-ray bursts are caused by mergers of neutron stars.
 These observations may help solve another long-standing question in astronomy: the origin of heavy chemical elements, like gold and platinum.
 In the merger of two neutron stars, the conditions appear just right for their production.

 Several different teams of scientists used Hubble over the two weeks following the gravitational wave event alert to observe NGC 4993.
 Using Hubble’s high-resolution imaging capabilities they managed to get the first observational proof for a kilonova, the visible counterpart of the merging of two extremely dense objects — most likely two neutron stars.
 Such mergers were first suggested more than 30 years ago but this marks the first firm observation of such an event.
 The distance to the merger makes the source both the closest gravitational wave event detected so far and also one of the closest gamma-ray burst sources ever seen.